 The Donald E. and Delia B. Baxter Foundation was established to advance charitable, scientific, and educational purposes, primarily at medical and scientific schools of higher learning in California.
 The Foundation was renamed upon Delia Baxter's death in 1982 to the Donald E. and Delia B. Baxter Foundation in honor of her memory.

 How the Baxter Lab started

 In 2002 Stanford was pleased to announce the Baxter Laboratory in Genetic Pharmacology, established in academic year 2001-2002 to further research in the study of new cellular, genetic, and pharmacological approaches for novel drug design and delivery under the leadership of Helen Blau as its first director.
-In 2009 the Laboratory was renamed the Baxter Laboratory in Stem Cell Biology to better reflect the evolving research interests of the faculty, Drs.
-Helen Blau, Garry Nolan, and at the time, Chang-Zheng Chen.
-Peter Jackson came in 2013.
+In 2009 the Laboratory was renamed the Baxter Laboratory for Stem Cell Biology to better reflect the evolving research interests of the faculty.
+The groups of Drs.
+Helen Blau, Garry Nolan, and Peter Jackson are located in the Baxter Laboratory.

 The foundation operates as a family foundation independent of Baxter International.
-Today, the foundation's board of trustees includes Martha Baxter Haake; her husband Richard Haake; and their children, Donald Haake and Jane Haake Russell; and Jane's husband, James Russell.
-Donald Haake serves as president of the foundation.
+Today, the foundation's board of trustees includes Donald Haake and Jane Haake Russell; and Jane's husband, James Russell.
+Katie Russell serves as president of the foundation.
 Early support from the foundation helped Stanford's medical campus grow with contributions to research laboratories and building construction.

 - In 1972 the foundation established the Donald E. and Delia B. Baxter Professorship of Pharmacology, currently held by Helen M. Blau, Ph.D.